AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 ecs-compose-JSApps (currently ecs-compose-JSApps:10.)
 Set the number of tasks to 1 and make a note of the name you give the service.

-Click "Configure ESB."
+Click "Configure ELB."
 Select your load balancer by name.
 For "select a container," choose "webrequester:5600."
 Set your port to 80 (HTTP) and select the main target group you created earlier.
 Create the service with 1 task.